WindowsNT/turbo_play_translation/Readme.md

 ## language_en.h

-Language_en must be translated entirely
+Language_en must be translated entirely. **This is the most important file to be translated**.

 ## menus.rc and mainmenu.rc